DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Related Work

-While camera-based occupancy prediction has demonstrated promising results, multi-modal approaches offer greater reliability and robustness, making them indispensable for practical applications in autonomous driving and robotics.
+3D occupancy prediction aims to map all occupied voxels in the environment and assign semantic labels, thus providing more fine-grained perception results.
+While camera-based 3D occupancy prediction~\cite{cao2022monoscene,huang2023tri,zhang2023occformer,wang2023openoccupancy,wei2023surroundocc,tian2024occ3d,wang2024panoocc,yu2023flashocc,liu2023fully,ma2024cotr,liao2025stcocc,chen2024alocc, huang2021bevdet, shi2024occupancy, wu2024deep, li2023fb} has demonstrated promising results, multi-modal approaches offer greater reliability and robustness, making them indispensable for practical applications in autonomous driving and robotics.
 Due to the fact that cameras are susceptible to changing lighting and weather conditions, OccFusion~\cite{ming2024occfusion} enhances the accuracy and robustness of the occupancy network by integrating features from LiDAR and radar.
 In concurrent work, OccFusion~\cite{zhang2024occfusion} projects the preprocessed denser and more uniform point cloud onto the image plane to establish a mapping relationship, and performs deformable attention~\cite{zhu2020deformable} to fuse the corresponding features.
 Although OccFusion~\cite{zhang2024occfusion} avoids depth estimation, using deformable attention incurs a greater computational burden~\cite{harley2023simple}.
-Hydra~\cite{wolters2024unleashing} extends FB-BEV~\cite{li2023fbb} to the camera-radar fusion domain and improves the accuracy of depth estimation with the help of radar features.
 Co-Occ~\cite{pan2024co} employs K-nearest neighbor search in selecting neighboring camera features to enhance the corresponding LiDAR features and proposes a regularization based on implicit volume rendering.
 However, this regularization only utilizes the distance ground truth of the point cloud and does not leverage its intrinsic geometry information.
-EFFOcc~\cite{shi2024effocc} proposes an efficient and lightweight multi-modal 3D occupancy network, but it significantly relies on the 3D object detection pre-training of the LiDAR branch for optimal results.
-This dependence, however, limits the flexibility of the network structure design.
-Specifically, to maximize the benefits of the 3D detection pre-training, EFFOcc has to adjust its network architecture to align more closely with well-established LiDAR detection networks.
-In this work, we introduce a simple yet efficient multi-modal occupancy prediction network, eliminating the need for complex deformable attention~\cite{li2022bevformer} as well as image depth estimation during feature fusion, and does not require 3D object detection pre-training.
-Furthermore, to fully exploit the inherent geometry information in point cloud features, we add supervision of 3D object detection as an auxiliary supervision on the fused features.
+SDGOCC~\cite{duan2025sdgocc} leverages both the geometric and semantic information of point clouds to guide the 2D-3D view transformation, and introduces a fusion-to-occupancy-driven active distillation module that selectively transfers multimodal knowledge to image features based on LiDAR-identified regions.
+Compared to Co-Occ, SDGOCC additionally introduces point cloud semantic information, but its utilization of point cloud geometry information remains limited---relying solely on sparse point cloud based depth supervision for monocular depth estimation, without addressing the inherent ill-posed problem of this task.
+In this work, we introduce a simple yet efficient multi-modal occupancy prediction network, eliminating the need for complex deformable attention~\cite{li2022bevformer} as well as image depth estimation during feature fusion, and avoiding the requirement for 3D object detection pre-training.
+Furthermore, to fully exploit the inherent geometry information in point cloud features, we incorporate 3D object detection as auxiliary supervision on the fused BEV features.